tactacboomboom/De-l-Intention-a-l-Execution/examples/example_01_intent_to_execution.md

 - findings are logged in `findings.md`
 - proofs are logged in `progress.md`
 - phases are marked complete once DoD criteria are met

+## Proof of completion

+This example corresponds to Sprint Phase 1–3 defined in task_plan.md.

+All phases are marked as complete and are traceable through:
+- findings.md
+- progress.md